PhillipChaffee/ginger-labs-takehome/README.md

 # Running locally

-1. Create a `.env` file in the root dir with the following entry `DATABASE_URL="postgresql://postgres@localhost:5432/ginger?schema=public"`
+1. Create a `.env` file in the root dir with the following entry `DATABASE_URL="postgresql://postgres:ginger@localhost:54321/ginger?schema=public"`
 2. `yarn`
 3. Make sure you have docker and docker-compose installed and docker is running
 4. `docker-compose up`
 5. `npm run build`
+6. `npm run dbinit`
 6. `npm run dev`

 # Description